Professor Richard Hornsey is the Interim Dean of the Lassonde School of Engineering.

 Along with his extensive teaching experience at both the undergraduate and graduate levels, Professor Hornsey brings with him a wide range of experience and expertise in administration.

 He has held various appointments within the Faculty of Science and Engineering, most recently as the Associate Dean for Engineering.
 He has over twenty years' research experience in the semiconductor and microelectronics fields and has worked with companies in Europe, North America and Asia.

-After attaining a Doctorate degree from University College Oxford, Hornsey went to Tokyo as Visiting Researcher for Hitachi, where he worked with focused ion beams for semiconductor device analysis.
+After attaining a Doctorate degree from University College Oxford, Richard went to Tokyo as Visiting Researcher for Hitachi, where he worked with focused ion beams for semiconductor device analysis.
 Following this, he fabricated and analyzed quantum mechanical devices as Wolfson-Hitachi Research Fellow at the Cavendish Laboratory in Cambridge.
 Prior to his arrival at York, he was part of the Department of Electrical and Computer Engineering at the University of Waterloo.